BenhamOT/BenhamOT.github.io/docs/_posts/2023-03-20-ml-on-edge-devices.md

 The process of converting the original model into the tflite format was surprisingly painful.
 The open-source model was developed using the legacy tf 1.x API, and there isn't the same level of support for older tf versions.
-However, with the current tf 2.x API, it's fairly straightforward to use the tflite conversion API or command-line tool.
+However, with the current tf 2.x API, it's fairly straightforward to use the conversion API or command-line tool.

 Once I managed to overcome the model conversion hurdle and had a nice compressed tflite file, we embedded the model into the app and started UAT testing.
 We quickly discovered that the model was performing poorly